randallcampher/RainbowRetail/README.md

 - **Data Analysis Enhancement:** Improve product categorisation, analyse customer behavior and refine data collection.

 ### Technical Approach
-Utilised advanced Excel features and MySQL for data extraction, transformation, loading and analysis.
+Utilised SQL and advanced Excel features such as Power Query and Power Pivot for data extraction, transformation, loading and analysis.

 ## 1. INTRODUCTION
 Rainbow Retail is a fictitious South African e-commerce retailer of office supplies, furniture and technology products.
 This report aims to evaluate sales performance, identify trends and provide actionable insights.